stanete/descartes/README.md

 ![](.assets/systemdesign.png)

 Right now the application is [deployed through Heroku](https://descartes-asdf.herokuapp.com/).
 And some configurations are tied to the details of [Heroku](https://www.heroku.com/home) or those of some addons like [PostgreSQL](https://elements.heroku.com/addons/heroku-postgresql).

+## Contributing

+Anyone is welcome to participate but first please take a look at the [contributing guidelines](CONTRIBUTING.md).